CHEWY OAT COOKIES WITH MAPLE FILLING

 - ½ cup firmly packed brown sugar

-- Preheat oven to 160 degrees.
+- Preheat oven to 160°C (140 fan forced).
 Line two oven trays with baking paper.

-- For the filling, beat half the butter, 3 tsp of the maple syrup and icing sugar until smith.
+- For the filling, beat half the butter, 3 tsp of the maple syrup and icing sugar until smooth.
 Set aside.

 - Combine flour, oats, coconut and brown sugar in a medium bowl.
 Place remaining butter and syrup in a small saucepan over medium heat and stir until butter melts.
 Stir in bicarb soda then add to oat mixture.
 Mix well.